Module 22: Save and Load

 return false

-var save_data: Dictionary = json.data
+var save_data: Dictionary = parsed

 # Restore state to autoloads